 - Sunday July 9

 - Sunday July 16

 at the Australian Yoga Academy, Prahran.

-Please note that in order to participate you must have completed a Basic Meditation Course.
-Basic Courses can be done at any of our venues.
-The Basic Course runs for 6 weeks, with terms starting from May 1 and June 19.
-For this (July) course only, you may also elect to complete the Basic Course online, as long as you participate in a Mini-Retreat prior to the Teacher Training course (though this is recommended for interstate participants only).
+Please note that in order to participate you must have completed a Meditation & Mindfulness For Beginners Course.
+These can be completed at any of our venues and run for 6 weeks.
+For the July Teacher Training Course only, you may also elect to complete the Meditation & Mindfulness For Beginners Course online.
+You are also encouraged to participate in a Retreat or Mini-Retreat prior to graduation.

 September 25, 2017